 Keep their toys in completely different areas.
 Try not to mess up with their possessions.
 The smell is very important for cats and guinea pigs and their toys’ scent needs to be a familiar one.

-To sum everything up for you, it is not impossible to have a cat and a guinea pig at the same time.
+It is not impossible to have a cat and a guinea pig at the same time.
 There are some things you certainly need to know.
 The most important of them is that cats are predators and guinea pigs are prey animals.
-I cannot stress enough about how bad things can get if you let them alone in the room or if you leave the guinea pig unprotected.

 On the other hand, a friendship between cats and guinea pigs is not impossible but it is hard to achieve in most situations.
-You need a lot of patience and to be honest, it depends on your pets’ “personalities” if I may say.
+You need a lot of patience and to be honest, it depends on your pets’ personalities.
 Best of luck!